phoenixding/idrem/readme.md

 iDREM provides an interactive visualization of the predicted model besides the iDREM direct output (please refer to manual for details of iDREM direct ouput).
 ![interactive](images/interactiveViz.png)

+Please note that some popup windows might be blocked by the browser.
+Please pay attention to the top right of the browser.
+If blocked, please allow the pop-up window by clicking it and choosing the right option.

 The interactive visualization is composed of the following sections:

 * __Global Config__